zktx-io/walrus/docs/book/walrus-sites/portal.md

 side portal) or `localhost:8080` for the service worker (but check the output of the serve command).

+## Next Steps

+As a next step, you can bring your own domain to the portal.
+This is useful if you want to use Walrus Sites to host your site under a custom domain name.
+Learn how to do this in the [next section][own-domain].

 [get-docker]: https://docs.docker.com/get-docker/
 [edge-config]: https://vercel.com/docs/edge-config
+[own-domain]: ./bring-your-own-domain.md